 In the September issue of Diabetes Care, Ann Albright, PhD, RD, writes, "There is no evidence that these diets are successful at helping people keep weight off once they lose it, and there are ample concerns about the fiber, vitamins, and minerals people give up when they severely restrict their diet, say, by sharply limiting carbohydrate intake.

 "Fad diets come and go," continues Albright, who is ADA president-elect for Health Care and Education.
-"We want people to be provided with sound advice that will help them in making choices for maintaining good health for the long term."
+"We want people to be provided with sound nutrition advice that will help them in making choices for maintaining good health for the long term."

 "While fad diets may take the weight off, they don't teach you how to keep it off," emphasizes Steagall.
 "Remember, you're learning a way to live, not just a way to diet.